-Suspension is an involuntary dismissal from NUNM and terminates the student's rights and privilege at the university.
+Suspension is an involuntary dismissal from NUNM and terminates the student's rights and privilege at the college.
 Suspensions take effect immediately and may include the current term of enrollment.

 During the suspension period, the student is banned from university property, NUNM Health Centers, functions, events and activities without prior written approval from the dean of students.
 This sanction may be enforced with a trespass action as necessary.
 Eligibility to return from a suspension or reapply to NUNM may be contingent upon satisfaction of specific conditions noted at the time of suspension.
-If the suspension is for one calendar year or more, reapplication for admission is required.
+If the suspension is for one (1) calendar year or more, reapplication for admission is required.

-Readmittance is considered by NUNM, based upon consideration of the nature of the underlying incident and the circumstances of the student's actions since suspension, relevant to the ability for readmittance to contribute to the NUNM community without detrimental behavior.
+Re-admittance is considered by NUNM, based upon consideration of the nature of the underlying incident and the circumstances of the student's actions since suspension, relevant to the ability for readmittance to contribute to the NUNM community without detrimental behavior.
 The student, in addition, will need to comply with all admissions procedures and requirements established by NUNM, including applying for admission.
-If sanctions are imposed as a condition of readmittance, the student must also comply with any stipulations of that sanction before reapplying to NUNM.
-Readmission to NUNM is not guaranteed.
-See the student handbook for the Readmission policy.
+If sanctions are imposed as a condition of re-admittance, the student must also comply with any stipulations of that sanction before re-applying to NUNM.
+Re-admission to NUNM is not guaranteed.
+See the Re-admission policy.

-If a student is readmitted to the university, the student is placed on disciplinary probation for the remainder of their NUNM career.
+If a student is readmitted to the college, the student is placed on disciplinary probation for the remainder of his/her NUNM career.